Online Adversarial Knowledge Distillation for Graph Neural Networks: Experiment

+where $P$ is precision and $R$ is the recall.
 Table~\ref{ppi result} summarizes the results on the PPI dataset.
+The values of the best performance are marked in bold.
 We observe that training with a pretrained teacher model will negatively influence the performance of GNN, while our proposed OAD can boost its performance.
 Specifically, compared to single GNN model, proposed OAD method has 0.85\% and 2.27\% improvement for GAT and GraphSAGE, respectively.
 Moreover, OAD exceeds other vanilla knowledge distillation variants by more than 2\% for both GAT and GraphSAGE, indicating "virtual" teacher paradigm is more effective for GNN.
 Compared to DML, proposed OAD method capture both local and global knowledge of GNN and improves by 0.35\% and 1.27\% for GAT and GraphSAGE, respecitively.